gabrielsideprojects/moveit/README-en.md

    <img src="https://raw.githubusercontent.com/tavareshenrique/moveit-nlw/0b786b8b8a18788f7d854a176a26e9ccc3d5f28a/public/logo.svg" alt="MoveIt" width="280"/>
 </p>
 <p align="center">
-  Move it and your life will be healthier💜
+  Move it and your life will be healthier 💜
 </p>
 <p align="center">
    <a href="https://www.linkedin.com/in/gabrielmenezesdev/">